 An applicant who has let their eligibility letter or ATT expire or has been deemed to have an abandoned application will be required to complete an assigned review for updated content material related to the new NCLEX PN test plan.
-This NCLEX-PN review will be assigned, monitored and approved by the Angeles Institute Academic Team (e,g., HESI LIVE).
-Any associated fees for the review will be paid by the applicant.
+This NCLEX-PN review will be assigned, monitored and approved by the Angeles Institute Academic Team (e.g., UWorld, Hurst, Kaplan).
+Any associated fees for the review will be paid by the applicant as well as the administrative fee.
 Applicants that complete this review with the current passing standard will be able to resubmit their application to the appropriate agency.
 All applicants are bound by the current Angeles Institute catalog year and the current NCLEX-PN test plan.